maximveksler/subtitles/README.md

 subtitles
 =========

 Subtitles is a tool to extract caption track from an mp4 movie container and convert it in "human readble" text.

-Tool output looks like this:
+Tool takes you from [no man](https://gist.github.com/maximveksler/2b599701caf4cfea3f4e) to [u man](https://gist.github.com/maximveksler/c038f93ed8acfb36c654).

 ```Textfile
 00:00 [ Music ]
 00:05 >> Stanford University.